andkoc001/PandS-Project2019/README.md

-# Project for Programming and Scripting module at GMIT 2019 - Fisher's Iris Data Set
+# Fisher's Iris Data Set

 >Author: **Andrzej Kocielski**
 >Github: [andkoc001](https://github.com/andkoc001/)
 >Email: G00376291@gmit.ie

 Created: 13-03-2019,
-Last update: 17-04-2019
+Last update: 27-04-2019

 ___

+Project for Programming and Scripting module at GMIT 2019

 This repository documents my research, project progress (inluding comments for my future reference) and findings to the Fisher's Iris Data Set Project for the Programming and Scripting module, Galway-Mayo Institute of Technology, 2019.